doctor-rutvik14/CSS3-Text-Reflection-Effect/README.md

   direction_values offset mask;

-  • direction_values: It defines direction of reflection.
+  • direction_values: It defines the direction of reflection.
 And keywords used are above, below, right, left.

-  • offset: Is used to define the distance of a reflection from an orignal content.
+  • offset: Is used to define the distance of a reflection from an original content.

   • mask: Is used to define the gradient.
-By using from transparent color to any background.
-It will lead the background to fade-out and blend easily.
+By using from the transparent color to any background.
+It will lead the background to fadeout and blend easily.